by Larry Smith

 The British government has committed over £50 million to this year's centenary commemoration of the First World War.
 The money is paying for a major refurbishment of London's Imperial War Museum, as well as a national series of commemorative events and lectures which launches in August.

-No special events are planned here as far as we know, except for the usual Remembrance Day service in November.
-But although no veterans from this great conflict survive today - the last died in England two years ago at the age of 110 - some 700 Bahamians were posted overseas during the war.
+No special events were planned here, except for the usual Remembrance Day service in November.
+But although no veterans from this great conflict survive today - the last died in England two years ago at the age of 110 - the fact is that some 700 Bahamians were posted overseas during the war.

-The last of these Bahamian veterans was Tribune publisher Sir Etienne Dupuch, who died at his home in Camperdown in 1991 at the age of 92.
-His autobiography (Salute to Friend and Foe) provides the only first-hand account of what it was like during the war for a Bahamian soldier in Europe.
+The last of these Bahamian veterans was Tribune publisher Sir Etienne Dupuch, who died at his home in Nassau in 1991 at the age of 92.
+His autobiography (Salute to Friend and Foe) provides the only first-hand account of what it was like to be a Bahamian soldier in Europe during the war.

 The British formed a West India Regiment in 1795 to provide black troops for imperial garrisons around the Caribbean and in Africa.
 For most of the 19th century some were stationed in Nassau - until they were replaced by the new Bahamian police force.